 - When using any type of exfoliant, it’s essential you actively take steps to protect your skin from UVB and UVA damage.
 AHAs thin the topmost layers of the skin and make it more sensitive and susceptible to UV damage.

-Korean skin step 4: Essence
+Step 4: Essence

 Having used a toner and, possibly, an exfoliating toner, it can be somewhat puzzling to work out why you now need to follow with an essence, a light fluid that seems to be rather water like.
 More than anything, in Korean skin care steps, the use of essence is the most confusing.
 An essence is not a toner and is not a serum.